JohanneTangeA/AppMyFriends/README.md

 YOUTUBE LINK PRESENTING THE APP: https://www.youtube.com/watch?v=l4L2Muf5IKk&t=0s

-Requirements that was delivered: Login, Posts and actitivites
+Requirements that was delivered: Login, Posts, concerts and actitivites

-Requirements that was not delivered: Location, Direct messages, suggestions about friend-matches
+Requirements that was not delivered: Location, Direct messages, suggestions about friend-matches, camera function